FlyLikeAPenguin/imagenation-api/README.md

 # ImaGENation - Generative Photo AI

-Exploring how to build an API that trains and generate photos featuring theu user.
+Exploring how to build an API that trains and generates photos featuring the user.
 Using FastAPI, Upstash, Replicate, Jupyter, and more

 __Tech Stack__
 - [Python 3.13](https://github.com/python)